Phoenixville Library

 2 week sprint

-The Phoenixville Library is more than just books—it offers a wide range of rentable items, from musical instruments and kitchenware to medical equipment.
-Most dont know that the opportunity to rent these out even exist.
+The Phoenixville Library is more than just books, it offers a wide range of rentable items, from musical instruments and kitchenware to medical equipment.
+Most don't know that the opportunity to rent these out even exist.
+Working alongside three other UX designers during a two week sprint, we conducted user interviews, affinity mapping, competitive analysis, and usability testing to better understand the frustrations library users faced with the current system.

 Research

-We conducted a series of user interviews both in-person and online.
-I volunteered and took a trip down to the Phoenixville library itself to get interviews with its real users.
+Two of our team members started a competitive/comparative analysis, while I conducted a series of user interviews both in-person and online.
+For my in-person interviews, I took a trip down to the Phoenixville library itself to talk with its real users.

-When I visited the Library and asked the employee at the test for permission to interview patrons, I was redirected several times until I was led to the libraries director’s office.
+When I visited the Library and asked an employee for permission to interview patrons, I was redirected several times until I was led to the libraries director’s office.
 Once there, I provided a detailed explanation of my project and its purpose.
-After addressing her concerns, she approved the interviews, and I was set loose on the population of the Phoenixville library.
+After addressing her concerns, she approved the interviews, and I was set loose on the population of the library

 The insights gathered from these interviews showed that users wanted: